Aanandan-T-Ma/Hostel-Management-System/README.md

 A website which facilitates students to request hostel rooms based on their needs and allows staff to allot/reject rooms to students according to their selections.

 # Database
-Import the Schema from the hostel.sql file to create the tables used in the project.
+Import the Schema from the hostel.sql file to create the tables used in the project and enter data as required.

 # Software Required
 Xampp Control panel [for PHP], MySQL [Database]